ShanningLiu/xsDeepFwFM_deprecated/README.md

 You may try the link here https://github.com/Leavingseason/xDeepFM

-## How to conduct strctural pruning
+## How to conduct structural pruning

 The default code gives 0.8123 AUC if apply 90% sparsity on the DNN component and the field matrix R and apply 40% (90%x0.444) on the embeddings.